-For MIC (minimum inhibitory concentration) determination, overnight cultures ($\sim 510^9$ cells/mL) were diluted 10^4 -fold in LB medium.
+For MIC (minimum inhibitory concentration) determination, overnight cultures (\sim 510° cells/mL) were diluted 104-fold in LB medium.
 20 μL of the diluted cultures were inoculated into 96-well microplate wells containing 180 μL of LB supplemented with antibiotics using 2-fold serial dilutions of the antibiotic.
 After 18 h growth at 37 °C, MIC was determined as the lowest antibiotic concentration with no visible growth.
 To determine the MBC (minimal bactericidal concentration), the content of wells with no visible growth was plated on LB-agar and further incubated overnight.
-MBC was defined as the lowest antibiotic concentration in initial inoculum cell density (< 5 CFU in 100 μL).
-MBC/MIC ratio was used to estimate if antibiotic activity was bacteriostatic or bactericidal: a high MBC/MIC ratio indicates that the concentration sufficient to prevent growth is much lower than the concentration required to kill the majority of cells (Pankey & Sabath, 2004).
-In our assay, antibiotics with average MBC/MIC ratio >1 were the ones that are commonly recognized as being bacteriostatic (Tm, Erm, Chl and Tc).
+MBC was defined as the lowest antibiotic concentration resulting in 99.9% decrease in initial inoculum cell density (< 5 CFU in 100 μL).
+MBC/MIC ratio was used to estimate if the antibiotic activity was bacteriostatic or bactericidal: a high MBC/MIC ratio indicates that the concentration sufficient to prevent growth is much lower than the concentration required to kill the majority of cells (Pankey & Sabath, 2004).
+In our assay, antibiotics with an average MBC/MIC ratio >1 were the ones that are commonly recognized as being bacteriostatic (Tm, Erm, Chl and Tc).